Bartering while Black

 Black communities have a long history of exchanging goods and services without cash, operating within their networks and communities.

-Bartering is a cashless exchange system that has existed since the beginning of time.
-In bartering, participants secure goods or services that they need by trading goods and services they already offer.
+Bartering is a cashless exchange system that has existed in many forms since the beginning of time.
+In ancient civilizations like Mesopotamia, participants secured the goods or services that they needed by trading goods and services they already offered.
 In many black communities, this practice expands beyond goods and services.
+My aunty would often exchange wisdom for some optimism, my homegirl would give "being demure" in exchange for assertiveness, and community members would take a little bit of my confidence and give me faith in return.
+No money was exchanged, but services were rendered.

 The cultural significance of bartering is often rooted in community ties.
 For many Black communities, this practice has historically built solidarity and facilitated resource sharing, especially in the face of economic disenfranchisement.
 I encourage us to explore the revival of traditional bartering in our modern Black communities.
 Revisiting the concept of "Bartering while Black" could lead to the emergence of alternative economic systems, such as cooperative businesses, shared economies, and community-based initiatives.